What is Lay Ecclesial Ministry

 - Preparation and formation appropriate to the level of responsibilities that are assigned to them (at page 10).

-Pastoral associates and directors of religious education are eligible to participate in a Rite of Calling to Lay Ecclesial Ministry by Francis Cardinal George, OMI, after they complete a certification process.
+Pastoral associates and directors of religious education are eligible to participate in a Rite of Calling to Lay Ecclesial Ministry by the Archbishop after they complete a certification process.
 In the rite, the ministers commit to collaboration with the pastors of the Church and to leading Christ's people in love and fidelity.
-A pastoral associate called as a lay ecclesial minister is commissioned to the parish of employment by a letter from the Cardinal.
+A pastoral associate called as a lay ecclesial minister is commissioned to the parish of employment by a letter from the Archbishop.

 Directors of religious education are certified through the Office for Catechesis and Youth Ministry.
 The requirements for certification as a pastoral associate are outlined below.